 In the new Hotel Motto, something wonderful for all plant lovers is growing on the seventh floor.
 Chez Bernard, restaurant and bar, is a sight to behold – also for non-hotel guests.
 Here the cocktails and fine food go down beautifully in leafy surroundings.
 Growing out of the ceiling and between the seating niches are green plants like ferns, philodendrons, and begonias of every kind.
 Large glass elements create the feeling of a real winter garden.
-The roof terrace, where the views of Vienna will be just as inspirational as the green interior, is set to follow in spring 2022.
+The roof terrace, where the views of Vienna will be just as inspirational as the green interior, follows in spring.

 Hansen is located in the basement of the former stock exchange on the Ringstrasse.
 This red brick building is impossible to miss, and the same applies for the verdant displays inside.
 The space is shared by the restaurant and horticultural specialist Lederleitner – Vienna’s go-to address for plants, pots and sources of inspiration for interior and exterior garden design.
 The plants create a garden atmosphere, especially in winter, and form a green barrier between the shop and the restaurant.
 Between the plants, everything is devoted entirely to culinary pleasure: Italian inspired, with regional products.
 The menu is regularly revised and the menu dotted with seasonal highlights.
 The colorful risottos are a specialty of the house and are also prepared vegan on request.